Go To Top

 Life insurance cash value

 One perk of permanent life insurance is that it can double as a savings account by generating cash value.
-With each premium payment, some of the money goes toward cash value, which grows based on a predetermined interest rate.
-You have the option to borrow or withdraw the money while you’re still living, but there are conditions.
+With each premium payment, some money goes toward cash value, which grows based on a predetermined interest rate.
+You can borrow or withdraw the money while still living, but there are conditions.

 For instance, imagine that you need major surgery and need to pay a medical bill.
 You could withdraw some of your cash value to pay it off.

 However, be aware of the limitations around borrowing or withdrawing cash value.
-When you borrow the money, the insurance company is essentially giving you a loan.
+When you borrow the money, the insurance company essentially gives you a loan.
 You must pay the money back with interest.

 How to convert from a term life policy to a permanent life plan

-Many term life policies can be converted to a permanent policy when the initial term ends.
+Many term life policies can be converted to permanent ones when the initial term ends.
 Plus, you don’t need to take another medical exam, even if your health has changed since purchasing the term life policy.

 Converting a term life policy can be a good way to keep your coverage in force and lock in coverage for the rest of your life.
-However, keep in mind that permanent life insurance premiums are based on age.
+However, remember that permanent life insurance premiums are based on age.
 So, you’ll pay higher premiums if you convert the policy when you’re 65 than if you convert the policy at 45.

 Find out more about why converting to a permanent life insurance plan may work for you.